 Create a story around the customer.
 Use data monitoring to find out what is likely to get them to engage and use these elements in your digital marketing campaigns.

 Just placing a few random numbers in front of the customer and expecting it to do the heavy lifting is futile.
-You need to create a story around the data, so customers can relate with it.
+You need to create a story around the data, so customers can relate to it.

 Weave context for your data using storytelling and engaging visuals.
 Include graphs, charts, infographics wherever possible.
 A visual representation of data lets your customers retain the information for a longer period.